cloudfoundry/cf-deployment/README.md

 You can find them by searching for `uaa_scim_users_admin_password`.

 See the rest of this document for more on the new CLI, deployment vars, and configuring your BOSH director.

+## Contributing
+Although the default branch for the repository is `master`, we ask that all pull requests be made against the `develop` branch.
+Please also take a look at the ["style guide"](texts/style-guide.md), which lays out some guidelines for adding properties or jobs to the deployment manifest.

+We ask that pull requests and other changes be successfully deployed, and tested with the latest sha of CATs.

 ## Setup and Prerequisites
 `cf-deployment` relies on newer BOSH features,